KIZI/InBeat/doc/tutorial-smarttv.md

 ]
 ```

-All mined rules, sorted according to CBA (decreasingly by confidence, support, rule length):
+The resulting rules are sorted in a descending order according to the following criteria: confidence, support, rule length.
+The order is important, because it determines which rule will be used in case of multiple rules match a test instance.

 rule | support | confidence
 --- | --- | ---